 Koume Gets Ready this summer to Host its Two traditional International Bible Camps.

-Two international Bible camps therefore are being organised this year, for the youth and for university students respectively from the 21st of July to the 14th of August in Koume, Cameroon.
+Two international Bible camps, therefore, are being organized this year, for the youth and for university students respectively from the 21st of July to the 14th of August in Koume, Cameroon.
 More than 2000 participants are expected at each of the camps.

 The first international bible camp was organized in December 2009, nine months after the departure of Professor Zacharias Tanee Fomum (ZTF) to be with the Lord.
 It was a gathering initiated by the new international leader Brother Theodore ANDOSEH to take off the youth of Christian Missionary Fellowship International (CMFI) and its associated churches from months of emotions, and give them a real boost at a time when hearts needed to hear that the vision continues.
 At that time, the youth needed something else apart from melancholy tears, as they are rightly considered as "the spearhead of the Church, the nursery from which to draw co-workers, to continue and accomplish the vision. “